Cumbria shootings: Perpetrator

 Derrick Bird (27 November 1957 – 2 June 2010) was born to Mary and Joseph Bird.
 He had a twin brother, David, and an older brother, Brian, who was six years older than Derrick and David.
 He lived alone in Rowrah, Cumbria, and had two sons with a woman from whom he had separated in the mid-1990s.
 He became a grandfather in May 2010, and was described as a quiet, popular man who worked as a self-employed taxi driver in Whitehaven.

-Terry Kennedy, a fellow taxi driver who described himself as one of Bird's best friends, and was wounded by Bird, claimed that Bird had had a relationship with a Thai girl or woman he met on holiday in Pattaya, Thailand.
+Terry Kennedy, a fellow taxi driver who described himself as one of Bird's best friends, and was wounded by Bird, claimed that Bird had been in a relationship with a Thai girl or woman he met on holiday in Pattaya, Thailand.
 Another friend of Bird claimed that the "girlfriend" had ended their relationship via a text message after Bird had sent her £1,000, and that Bird had been "made a fool out of".

 In 2007, Bird was beaten unconscious by four men who tried to run instead of paying him for taxi services.
 Friends said he changed after the attack.
 It was reported that Bird had previously sought help from a local hospital due to his fragile mental state, although these reports were unconfirmed.
 He had held a shotgun certificate since 1974 and had renewed it several times, most recently in 2005, and had held a firearms certificate for a rifle from 2007 onward.
 Bird was being investigated by HM Revenue and Customs at the time of the shooting.
 His body was formally identified at Furness General Hospital in Barrow-in-Furness, and he was cremated at a private service on 18 June 2010.